daneski13/portfolio-website/src/routes/projects/decoding-sector-valuation-dynamics.md

 The identified drivers provide crucial insights that can enhance investors' decision-making, improve valuation modeling practices, and strengthen risk management strategies.
 By uncovering these pivotal factors, the study aims to guide market participants in navigating the complexities of financial markets with greater foresight.

-Future research could explore the incorporation of additional data sources, such as forward guidance from companies, analyst forecasts, and social media sentiment analysis, to further enhance the predictive power of the models.
+Future research could explore the incorporation of additional data sources, such as forward guidance from companies, analyst forecasts, news events, and social media sentiment, to further enhance the predictive power of the models.
 Additionally, investigating industry-specific, sub-industry-specific, and global market dynamics could furnish valuable insights into the determinants of equity valuation transcending the context of the United States and broad sector approach.

 Overall, this study contributes to a more comprehensive understanding of the dynamic forces shaping equity valuations, empowering investors, analysts, and industry stakeholders to make more informed decisions and refine their valuation methodologies.